AnkitDevCode/Rss-Feed/README.md

+# 📰 Latest from AI & Tech

-Here’s a live-updated feed of the latest articles from across the AI & tech world.
+> **Here’s a live-updated feed of the latest articles from across the AI & tech world.**
-This section auto-refreshes every day using GitHub Actions.
+> ⏱️ *This section auto-refreshes every 6 hours using GitHub Actions.*

 ## 📰 Latest Articles
 <!-- BLOG-POST-LIST:START -->